mitchellpalermo/Nightly-Checks/README.md

 The program then adds the link to the nightly checks google form at the bottom of the assignment email.

 The last step is to send the email.

+## Other steps that need to be taken

+You must set up triggers for your code to run.
+I reccomend using "time-based" triggers.
+I've set my project to run daily at 5pm.

+This code needs permission from a google account to be able to send emails and work in the Google Sheets document.
+I authorized the permissions from our departmental account so that this process wasn't dependent on me.